-Name Enter a name which helps to identify this particular certifi- cate.
-This name is only for your reference.
+Name Enter a name which helps to identify this particular certificate.
+This name is only for your reference, it is not visible to other people.
 Subject Name This is the name which other organizations will see as the Holder (owner) of this Certificate.
 This should be your registered business name or official company name.
 Generally, all Certificates should have the same value in the Subject field.
 Hash Algorithm Select the desired option.
 Signature Algorithm Select the desired option.
 RSA is recommended.
 Signature Key Length Select the desired option.
 Normally, 1024 bits provides adequate security.
+IP address Enter your public (Internet) IP address.
+Domain Name This is optional.
+If you have a domain name, enter it here.
+E-mail Address This is optional.
+If you have permanent E-mail address, enter it here.